panzi/embedplayer/README.md

 Why?
 ----

-So you have a unified interface for all of these players and you don't need to load the player APIs from the respective services (which is basically XSS).
+So you have an unified interface for all of these players and you don't need to load the player APIs from the respective services (which is basically XSS).

 Example